 You want your house to be at its very best, which starts with clearing the clutter.
 Make sure party rooms are cleared of toys, books, shoes and more before the big day.
-Set up a coat rack (you can rent one from a local party rental business at a reasonable rate), clear out your coat closet or designate a bedroom for coats.
-Local etiquette expert Beverly Thomas, president of Etiquette for a New Generation, suggests enlisting young coat checkers to help greet guests and take coats.
+Set up a coat rack (you can rent one from a local party rental business at a reasonable rate), clear out your coat closet or designate a bedroom for the coats.
+Beverly Thomas, president of local Etiquette for a New Generation, suggests enlisting young coat checkers to help greet guests and take coats.

 "Often, young friends' children (or your own) are happy to help with coats, opening doors and more," said Thomas.
-Buffalo News - 11/20/2016 Page : BM021

 When it comes to decorating, a few simple touches can create a special ambiance.
-Before spending hours on Pinterest and breaking the bank at craft stores, remember that less is more.
+Before spending hours on Pinterest and breaking the bank at Michael's, remember that less is more.
 Fresh flowers are always a party décor go-to, but if flowers aren't your thing, decorative bowls of fresh fruit, like a pretty glass bowl of lemons, are surprisingly special.